 Every NHTF assisted unit is subject to rent limits designed to make sure that rents are affordable to extremely low income households.
 These maximum rents may be referred to as NHTF rents.
-Available at https://thda.org/business-partners/nhtf.
+Available at https://thda.org/government-nonprofit-partners/national-housing-trust-fund

 - a.
 Rents are limited for the length of the Period of Affordability.
-These rents are determined on an annual basis by HUD.
+These rents are determined annually by HUD and are posted on the THDA website link referenced in Section 16 above.
 The Recipient/Owner will be provided with these rents, which include all utilities. - b.
-The cost of utilities paid by tenants must be subtracted (using applicable utility allowances) from the published NHTF rents to determine the maximum allowable rents.
+The cost of utilities paid by tenants must be subtracted (using applicable utility allowances) from the published NHTF rents to determine the maximum allowable rents. - c.

-- c.
 THDA must annually review and approve the rents for each NHTF-assisted rental project.
 In addition, THDA must determine individual utility allowances for each rental project either by using the HUD Utility Schedule Model or determining the utility allowance based on the specific utilities used at the project.
 Utility allowances are reviewed and updated annually.
 Use of utility allowances provided by public housing authorities is not permitted. - d.
 NHTF rents are not necessarily representative of market conditions and NHTF rents may increase or decrease from year to year.
-Regardless of changes in fair market rents and in median income over time, the NHTF rents for a project are not required to be lower than the NHTF rents for the project in effect at the time of Commitment as defined at 24 CFR §93.2 - e.
+Regardless of changes in fair market rents and in median income over time, the NHTF rents for a project are not required to be lower than the NHTF rents for the project in effect at the time of Commitment as defined at 24 CFR §93.2

+- e.
 Each Recipient must be aware of the market conditions of the area in which the project is located.
 Rents shall not exceed the published NHTF rents, adjusted for utility arrangements and bedroom size. - f.
-If the NHTF-assisted unit receives project-based rental subsidy, and the tenant pays a contribution toward rent of not more than 30% of the tenant's adjusted income, then the maximum rent for the NHTF-assisted unit (only and specifically for the unit in which the project based rental subsidy is designated) is the rent allowable under the project-based rental subsidy program, also known as the payment standard.
+If the NHTF-assisted unit receives project-based rental subsidy, and the tenant pays a contribution toward rent of not more than 30% of the tenant's adjusted income, then the maximum rent for the NHTF-assisted unit (only and specifically for the unit in which the project based rental subsidy is designated) is the rent allowable under the project-based rental subsidy program, also known as the payment standard. - g.
+For the duration of the compliance period, the property must accept a Housing Choice Voucher if one is presented by a NHTF eligible tenant for a non-PBRA/PBV covered NHTF unit.

-16) LONG TERM OCCUPANCY REQUIREMENTS
+17) LONG TERM OCCUPANCY REQUIREMENTS